aurora-scheduler/australis/README.md

-  fetch       Fetch information from Aurora help        Help about any command kill        Kill an Aurora Job start       Start a service or maintenance on a host (DRAIN). stop        Stop a service or maintenance on a host (DRAIN).
+  fetch       Fetch information from Aurora help        Help about any command kill        Kill an Aurora Job start       Start a service, maintenance on a host (DRAIN), a snapshot, or a backup. stop        Stop a service or maintenance on a host (DRAIN).

 Flags:
+  -a, --caCertsPath string      CA certificates path to use.
+  -c, --clientCert string       Client certificate to use to connect to Aurora.
+  -k, --clientKey string        Client key to use to connect to Aurora.
   -h, --help                    help for australis
+  -i, --insecureSkipVerify      Skip verification.
   -p, --password string         Password to use for API authentication -s, --scheduler_addr string   Aurora Scheduler's address.
   -u, --username string         Username to use for API authentication